-If a student completely withdraws or is administratively dropped from all classes after the add/drop period they will be responsible for the full tuition.
-However, per federal regulations, financial aid will be adjusted based on the last documented day of attendance.
-If a refund was received prior to withdrawing from the University, those funds need may need to be repaid, depending on the date of withdrawal.
+Per federal regulations, financial aid will be adjusted based on the last documented day of attendance.
+If a refund was received prior to withdrawing from the University, those funds may need to be repaid, depending on the date of withdrawal.

-Please be aware that if the student withdraws from courses, or is administratively dropped, those courses are considered "attempted" and therefore are included in calculating if satisfactory academic progress requirements were met.
+Students should be aware that if they withdraw from courses, or are administratively withdrawn, those courses are considered "attempted" and therefore are included in calculating satisfactory academic progress.

-Contact your Advisor and the Registrar right away to document your last day of attendance.
+Students should contact their advisor and the Registrar to document their last day of attendance.
 If there is not a documented last day of attendance, it may be assumed the withdrawal occurred after 50% of the semester has passed.

 Once the withdrawal has occurred or been determined, financial aid will be reviewed for possible adjustments.
+Refunds are made within 30 days of the date that the institution has determined the student has withdrawn.

 Federal funds must be returned to federal programs based on the percent of the term that a student is no longer enrolled.
 Student Financial Services will determine how much of a student's aid was "unearned" as defined by the federal regulations, and then return the "unearned" aid in the following order to the programs from which the student received the aid:

-Federal Direct Unsubsidized Loan
+- Federal Direct Unsubsidized Loan

-Federal Direct Subsidized Loan
+- Federal Direct Subsidized Loan

-Federal Direct PLUS Loan
+- Federal Direct PLUS Loan

-Federal Pell Grant
+- Federal Pell Grant